-- If your teen is struggling with sadness or depression, they may stop doing things that they used to enjoy.
-They may engage in more passive activities (e.g., screen time) reduce the amount of active choices (e.g. sports, hobbies) they engage in, or spend less time with others.
-Or you may find that they aren't doing many fun activities at all, or report that activities they usually enjoy are less fun than they used to be.
-These changes in activity and motivation are common symptoms of depression. - Behavioral activation is a method for increasing the amount of enjoyable activities that are a part of your teen's day.
-It is a great tool for helping your teen improve their mood and increase their active coping skills.
-Since your teen may feel unmotivated right now, activities are scheduled ahead of time in order to help with consistency and planning. - Your teen may not be in a good mood at the start of an activity, but they may notice a significant improvement in mood once they get going!
-Keeping track of their moods before and after the activity will help them notice which activities make a big positive difference in their mood.
-In the future, they can return to these activities to cope with low mood.
+- If you are struggling with sadness or depression, you may stop doing things that you used to enjoy.
+You may engage in more passive activities (e.g., screen time) reduce the amount of active choices (e.g. sports, hobbies) you engage in, or spend less time with others.
+Or you may find that you aren't doing many fun activities at all, or feel that activities you usually enjoy are less fun than they used to be.
+These changes in activity and motivation are common symptoms of depression. - Behavioral activation is a method for increasing the amount of enjoyable activities that are a part of your day.
+It is a great tool for helping you improve your mood and increase your active coping skills.
+Since you may feel unmotivated right now, activities are scheduled ahead of time in order to help you with consistency and planning. - You may not be in a good mood at the start of an activity, but you may notice a significant improvement in mood once you get going!
+Keeping track of your moods before and after an activity will help you notice which activities make a big positive difference in your mood.
+In the future, you can return to these activities to cope with low mood.